 “Aquaponics is a cultivation of fish and plants together in a constructed, recirculating ecosystem utilizing natural bacterial cycles to convert fish waste to plant nutrients.
 This is an environmentally friendly, natural food-growing method that harnesses the best attributes of aquaculture and hydroponics without the need to discard any water or filtrate or add chemical fertilizers.”

-Basically, aquaponics is a food production system.
+Basically, aquaponic is a food production system.
 It combines aquaculture (raising animals such as fish, prawns or snails in water) with hydroponics (growing plants in water instead of soil).
-The goal of aquaponics is to create a fully self-sustaining system of food.
+The goal of aquaponic is to create a fully self-sustaining system of food.

 How does it work?